Jajah: History

 Jajah was founded in 2005 by Roman Scharf and Daniel Mattes.

 The first beta version of the Jajah Webphone, a proprietary peer-to-peer internet telephony (VoIP) softphone, was released in July 2005.

 Jajah Web version 1.0 (build 1708) released February 8, 2006.

 Jajah Web version 1.1 (build 1714) including conference calls was released September 12, 2006.

 On September 27, 2007, Jajah launches a solution named "Jajah Buttons" which enables small businesses or individuals to embed buttons on their Web sites to allow others to contact them by phone using the company's Internet telephony platform.
 Jajah Buttons caused a notable controversy when eBay removed and banned such buttons from auction listings in eBay's site, presumably to protect revenues from its own VOIP solution provided by Skype.

 On November 19, 2007, Jajah launched the Jajah Direct service, which enables users to make phone calls without having to be next to a computer.
 Jajah Direct is a phone service that allows you to make long-distance or international calls by calling a local number, it works with every phone.
 There are no free calls using this service.

-On April 28, 2008 Jajah provideds its proprietary telephony infrastructure, payment processing, and customer care to Yahoo!
+On April 28, 2008, Jajah provideds its proprietary telephony infrastructure, payment processing, and customer care to Yahoo!
 Messenger users using the platform for receiving calls from the PSTN network, or for making calls to land lines and mobile phones.

 Telefónica bought Jajah for a reported $207 million on December 23, 2009.

 On April 14, 2011, Jajah announced a partnership with Globe Telecom to allow Filipinos living outside Philippines to call home at inexpensive rate.

 It announced November 30, 2012 that effective January 30, 2013, Yahoo!
 Messenger will no longer offer Yahoo!
 Voice Phone In and Phone Out capabilities, the co-branded landline and mobile phone service from Jajah.

-On January 31, 2014, Jajah will no longer offer any Jajah.com or Jajah Direct services to its users in the United States or elsewhere.
+On January 31, 2014, Jajah closed down its website and services.